obophenotype/cell-ontology-training/docs/EntitiesTab.md

 Definitions in CL should have a 'database cross reference' (dbxref), which is a reference to the definition source, such as a paper from the primary literature or another databse.
 For references to papers, we cross reference the PubMed Identfier in the format, PMID:XXXXXXXX.

-To add a dbxref to the definition, click the @ symbol next to the definition, then click the + button next in the pop-up window.
+To add a dbxref to the definition:
+- click the @ symbol next to the definition
+- click the + button next in the pop-up window
+- Scroll up on the left hand side until you find 'database_cross_reference', and click it
+- Add the PMID in the editing box (PMID:21720828). _Note: the PMID should not have any spaces)
+- Click OK twice
+- The dbxref should appear as below.

 ![](./media/Figure22.png)

 ![](./media/Figure22b.png)

-CL includes a pre-declared set of annotation properties such as ‘has exact synonym’ and ‘definition’.